Please adhere to the following guidelines. If you fail to do so, we will not accept your submission.

 As many as you would like.
 We will consider every submission that comes in as long as it is labeled with a student ID number.
 That said, common curtesy in the industry is a maximum of five pieces per section.

 How are submissions judged?

 All pieces are judged “blind.”
 Judges and Section Editors find out who submitted a piece after it has been selected for publication.
 Each piece will receive a vote of yes or no. Only pieces with majority approval from the judges and managing editors will be published.

 If I submit to the Vortex can I get published somewhere else?

 The Vortex holds First Rights for any piece published in our online editions.
-Any work previously submitted to other publications, or published elsewhere (including online self publications), WILL NOT be accepted to any edition.
+Any work previously submitted to other publications, or published elsewhere (including self-published work), WILL NOT be accepted to any edition.